All Episodes

 Even the people of this country bought into this notion that made it.

-It's a Soviet holiday for crying out loud.
+That's a Soviet holiday for crying out loud.

 It's a communist holiday.

-Last night, uh KNBC TV's uh 11 p.m. news anchor, uh Paul Moyer, Colleen Williams.
+Last night, KNBC-TV's 11 p.m. news anchor, Paul Moyer, Colleen Williams, they talked with Telemundo's Anna Garcia.

-Anna Garcia was in MacArthur Park for an immigrant rights rally, and Paul Moyer said, Let me be clear, before they moved in, you heard no warning.
+Anna Garcia was in MacArthur Park for an immigrant rights rally, and Paul Moyer said, Let me be clear: before they moved in, you heard no warning.

 They were already shooting.

-Here there was no journalists.
+Here there was no journalist.

-We tried to do our job, not only Telemundo crew, but all the other stations thought, okay, I'm safe.
+Not only Telemundo crew, but all the other stations thought, okay, I'm safe.

 I have a camera on my shoulder.